Board-Level AI Governance · Independent Advisory

 Most don't know it.

 The Governance Classification is Otopoetic's proprietary assessment framework.
-It gives every client organisation a precise, multi-dimensional position within the AI governance landscape — not a score, not a traffic light, but a specific address across five independent facets.
+It gives every board a precise position within the AI governance landscape, not a score, not a traffic light, but a specific address across five independent dimensions: accountability structure, evidentiary standard, control architecture, regulatory exposure, and monitoring maturity.

 Ninety years later, it is exactly the right tool for the problem boards now face.